 Why should you consider compounding as a solution for your pet’s medical problems?
 That can be answered with another question: how hard is it to get your cat to swallow a pill?

 Trying to administer medication is not always easy.
+Have you ever tried giving liquid to cats?
 We prepare medications in easy-to-give flavored dosage form that animals devour.
 Tuna for cats, liver for dogs, banana or tutti fruitti for exotics.

 The practice of pharmacy compounding is becoming a popular solution to veterinary problems.
 Compounding is the art and science of preparing customized medications for patients.
 Its growth in recent years offers valuable benefits to today’s pet owners.
 How did this come about?
 Well, animals often have variations of the same diseases humans can have.
 These diseases include skin rashes, eye and ear infections, heart conditions, cancer, and even diabetes.
 Medicating pets presents unique problems that often are best dealt with through compounding.